 2) Buy Energy Star appliances: These are certified and labeled so that you know you are getting an energy efficient machine.
 If you have old, tired appliances in your house, consider investing in something new.
 Although you have to pay up front to buy something new, you’ll be surprised to see how much less cash efficient appliances demand over time.

 3) Turn off your lights!
-You just don’t need to have them on that much – especially during the day if you have any daylight.
-And as we mentioned in last week’s GB101, compact fluorescent bulbs (CFLs) save energy over incandescents, and going to bed at a normal hour means that you won’t be — as the old cliché goes — burning the midnight oil.
+You just don’t need to have them on that much – especially during the day if your home gets decent daylight. save energy over incandescents, and going to bed at a normal hour means that you won’t be burning the midnight oil.

 If you’ve already taken all the baby steps towards renewable energy and are ready for more serious action, you may want to consider setting up your own personal energy-generating system at home.
 Obviously, as with all building and renovation projects, this sort of thing is an investment and the upfront costs are not cheap.
 However, the cost of installing your own solar or wind generators often pays for itself in a few years time with all the money you save in energy bills – not to mention tax breaks and improved property values.
 Here are some of your options:

 The sun is the most reliable, renewable and clean energy source we have, so it’s amazing to me that more people don’t use solar power.
 Not only can you use passive solar design to heat and cool your house more efficiently, but you can generate your own heat and electricty using photovoltaics.
-Typical barriers to entry in the past have included high costs, low efficiency and plain old reticence to stick bulky and ugly looking things like solar panels atop our roofs.
-However, there have been massive improvements in photovoltaic technology in the past few years, and with recent blackouts and spikes in energy costs – not to mention new tax breaks and solar legislation – it’s getting to the point where you really have no good excuse anymore.
+Typical barriers to entry in the past have included high costs, low efficiency, and plain old reticence to stick bulky and ugly looking things like solar panels atop our roofs.
+Fortunately, there have been massive improvements in photovoltaic technology in the past few years, and solar power is now accessible to pretty much everyone.

 Photovoltaic systems have become cheaper, more efficient, and most importantly, a lot better looking in the past few years.
 Say goodbye to the ugly awkward roof-mounted panels of the 70s – today’s photovoltaics are often incorporated directly into the materials you use to clad your house.
 There are now solar roofing shingles, solar side-cladding, and even solar-powered glass windows!